 Look beautiful on mobile…

-You can check out our plans over here.
-Whatever you decide, the website builder you choose must be ready to support your SEO efforts with speed, mobile friendliness, and clean user experience.
+The website builder you choose must be ready to support your SEO efforts with speed, mobile-friendliness, and clean user experience.
 Otherwise, you’ll be fighting an uphill battle.

 Step #2: Choosing a High-value Keyword Phrase for Your Homepage

 Assuming that you’ve chosen a website builder that’ll help your SEO efforts rather than shunting them, the next step is to decide on which keyword phrase you want to target on your homepage.